Apprenticeships in England

 Demolition operatives are part of a team to clear a site ready for a new construction project.
 Using anything from basic hand tools to larger plant and machinery, they strip out fittings, remove hazardous materials and salvage anything that can be reused, before demolishing or dismantling the unsafe or obsolete buildings and structures.

 While there are no formal qualifications needed to become a demolition operative, there are several routes you could take to help you pursue this career.
-You could complete a college course or an apprenticeship or apply directly to an employer for work.
+You can complete an apprenticeship or apply directly to an employer for work.

-Apprenticeships are open to anyone over the age of 16.
 As an apprentice, you will be fully employed by your company and expected to work a minimum of 30 hours a week.
-Your time will be split between on-the-job experience and a college or training provider.
+Your time will be split between on-the-job experience (80%) and at college or training provider (20%).

-Work experience is essential to gaining employment within the construction industry.
-You could gain this at school, or by working weekends and holidays with a company or relative who works as a demolition operative.
+You could gain this work experience via an organised scheme through school, or by working weekends and holidays with a company.
 Potential employers will always be pleased to see work experience listed on your CV.